 This course is an introduction to special topics and issues in music presented through lectures, discussions, demonstrations, readings, and/or individual research.
 Topics vary each semester.
-This course may be taken more than once
+This course may be taken more than once if different topics are covered.

 Semester(s) Offered: INTERMIT Requisite: Department consent